Jaredrhd/Archotech/trees/README.md

 * latest (master branch) - https://github.com/Jaredrhd/Archotech

-unzip it into the question/type folder, and then rename the new folder to logicgate if not already that.
+unzip it into the question/type folder, and then rename the new folder to trees if not already that.